philippabele/hexagonale-architecture/tutorial/lab1/Lab1.md

 1. Create the root entity (or in DDD also called aggregate) <i>Vehicle</i> and place it in the designated package
 2. Create the value object <i>Vin</i> and place it in the designated package
 3. Ensure that the <i>Vehicle</i> can only be created with a valid vehicle identification number (vin)
+4. Override equals, so that the Vehicle is the same object when the VIN is the same
-4. A vehicle identification number is valid when the value follows the regex pattern below.
+5. A vehicle identification number is valid when the value follows the regex pattern below.
 Throw an IllegalStateException in case of a validations error.

 ```java